-The value of technical provisions is equal to the sum of a BEL and a risk margin.
+The value of technical provisions consists largely of BEL and risk margin.

 Technical provisions valuation methodology

 The BEL is the probability-weighted average of future cash outflows, taking into account the time value of money using the relevant term dependent discount rate.
 The calculation of the best estimate is based on up-to-date and credible information and on realistic assumptions, and it is performed using adequate, applicable, and relevant actuarial and statistical methods.
 The cash flow projection used in the calculation of the BEL includes all cash inflows and outflows required to settle the insurance and reinsurance obligations over the lifetime thereof.
 The best estimate is calculated gross of the amounts recoverable from reinsurance contracts, which are calculated separately.